 Vacancies

-In the event of a GNSO Council member resignation or other permanent vacancy, the Bylaws call for replacement according .
+In the event of a GNSO Council member resignation or other permanent vacancy, the Bylaws call for replacement according Article 11, Section 3(c).

 During any transition period following the occurrence of the permanent vacancy, but before a new election or appointment and subsequent seating of the replacement Councilor, the remedy in Paragraph 3.8.4 is available.